Nasdanika/nasdanika.github.io/model/practices/legacy-modernization/direct-semantic-execution.md

 creates conditions for incremental modernization.
 Senior architects who object to DSE on grounds of long-term debt are usually objecting to it as a final state, which it is not.

+## Bounded scope: implement what is used, not what exists

+A common misconception about clean-room reengineering is that it requires re-implementing the entire legacy runtime.
+It does not.
+The DSE engine implements only the subset of the legacy runtime that the system being modernized actually uses.

+Concretely:

+- A legacy product may offer dozens of ways to work with JMS messaging; the system may use one or two of them.
+Only one or two processors need implementations.
+- A workflow engine may support a wide range of transaction modes; the system may use only one or two.
+Only those modes need preservation.
+- A messaging primitive may have many advanced features; the system may use basic JMS settings.
+Only the basic settings need engine support.

+This bounded scope is what makes DSE feasible inside a hard deadline.
+The unbounded version - re-implementing every feature the legacy vendor ever shipped - is genuinely infeasible.
+The bounded version - re-implementing what's actually used - is bounded engineering with a deterministic completion criterion.

+The analysis-phase artifact inventory drives this scoping: count activity types in use, enumerate the parameter sets that appear in production, document the transaction modes the system depends on.
+Each count becomes a concrete chunk of engineering work with a clear scope.

+This bounded scope also clarifies risk versus rewrite alternatives.
+Rewriting 1000 processes containing 5,000 activity instances is materially riskier than implementing 50 activity processors and validating each against its 100-or-so usages in the existing process definitions.
+The math favors implementing fewer things deeply over translating more things shallowly.

 ## Engine architecture

 A DSE runtime engine consists of several layers, separated by responsibility.